HallaSurvivor/Blog/_posts/2022-07-11-quasicategories.md

 This seems strange at first, but it turns out that we can model many different kinds of behavior using simplicial sets.

-Most notably, simpicial sets are a common generalization of both topological spaces (up to homotopy) and categories!
+Most notably, simplicial sets are a common generalization of both topological spaces (up to homotopy) and categories!

 We've already seen how simplicial sets can represent topological spaces up to